johnnovak/twyg/doc/nodes.rst

     .. propparams:: Number 5
        :values: >0

-    If *textAlign* is set to *justify*, this property specifies the minimum number of node text lines for the full justification to take effect.
-If the total number of lines is below this value, the text will be cente aligned instead.
+    If *textAlign* is set to *justify*, this property specifies the minimum number of lines for the full justification to take effect.
+If the total number of lines is below this value, the text will be centered instead.

 .. property:: hyphenate

     .. propparams:: Boolean yes

     Controls whether the node text should be hyphenated if it spans multiple lines.

     .. note:: Hyphenation is supported for English text only.